awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 **IAM role**
   An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an IAM identity that you can create in your account that has specific permissions\.
 An IAM role is similar to an IAM user in that it is an AWS identity with permissions policies that determine what the identity can and cannot do in AWS\.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it\.
 Also, a role does not have standard long\-term credentials such as a password or access keys associated with it\.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session\.
 IAM roles with temporary credentials are useful in the following situations:
 **Federated user access**
-  Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
-These are known as *federated users*\.
-AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
-For more information about federated users, see [Federated users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.
+  Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, a web identity provider, or the IAM Identity Center identity store\.
+These identities are known as *federated identities*\.
+To assign permissions to federated identities, you can create a role and define permissions for the role\.
+When an external identity authenticates, the identity is associated with the role and is granted the permissions that are defined by it\.
+If you use IAM Identity Center, you configure a permission set\.
+IAM Identity Center correlates the permission set to a role in IAM to control what your identities can access after they authenticate\.
+For more information about identity federation, see [ Creating a role for a third\-party Identity Provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
+For more information about IAM Identity Center, see [ What is IAM Identity Center?](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
 **Temporary user permissions**
 An IAM user can assume a role temporarily to take on different permissions for a specific task\.
 **Cross\-account access**